krushilnaik/Horiseon/README.md

 ## The How

 -  The images were shrunken down to their CSS-defined max widths/heights to prevent unnecessary down-scaling.
+Afterwards, they were compressed via [tinypng](https://tinypng.com)

    -  NOTE: Since this is still an assignment to be graded by a human, minification of code will be skipped